SGA Elections will be held March 24, 25, and 26, 2021.

 - Candidate shall be currently enrolled as a degree seeking student at their respective Delgado Community College Campus, as defined by the regulations of this College, and the SGA Campus Constitution for a minimum of nine (9) credit hours at the time of filing for and during the term of office at their registered campus.
 Candidates seeking the position of President, shall be enrolled in twelve (12) credit hours at the time of filing for and during the term of office at their registered campus.3

-- Candidate shall have earned at least nine (12) credit hours at Delgado Community College.
+- Candidate shall have earned at least twelve (12) credit hours at Delgado Community College.

 - All candidates shall, at time of filing for office, have an accumulated and overall grade point average (GPA) of: ALL Officers 2.5